 Once again, historically, the relevance of this ‘meta-region’ relates to it being the focal point of earliest developments of the Neolithic Revolution, circa 10,000 BC.
 In essence, Sumer (and Mesopotamia as a whole) is widely considered to have fueled some of the most crucial inventions in human history, ranging from the cursive script, advanced astronomy to complex mathematics.
-Taking such factors into account, let us check out 12 things you should know about the ancient Sumerians, ranging from their political states, cultural contributions to utilitarian inventions.
+Taking such factors into account, let us take a gander at the history and origins of the ancient Sumerians, ranging from their political states, cultural contributions to utilitarian inventions.

 The Sumerians referred to themselves as the ùĝ saĝ gíg ga or ‘black-headed people’, while their land was called the